aws-observability/aws-otel-test-framework/cdk_framework/EKS/README.md

 ## Getting Started

+### Environment Setup

+Since the code base in written in TypeScript, the CDK library has to be downloaded using Node.

+1. Make sure you have Node, so that you can use `npm` control.
+2. Download the AWS CDK Library by typing `npm install aws-cdk-lib`.

 ### Environemnt Variables

-There are a number of environemnt variables that should be defined before deploying the clusters:
+There are a number of environment variables that should be defined before deploying the clusters:

 * `CDK_CONFIG_PATH` - This is the path for which the cluster configuration file is located - default is `clusters.yml` in `lib/config` folder.
 * `REGION` - This is the region for which the clusters should be deployed - default is `us-west-2`.